kairosity/mp4-lionize/README.md

 4. Filter products by keyword using a search form.
 5. Add products to my shopping bag and have this visually confirmed for me.
 6. Easily view all the items in my shopping bag.
-7. Update the items in my shopping bag, by adding more or less of an item.
+7. Adjust the number of items in my shopping bag, by adding more or less of an item.
 8. Remove any item from my shopping bag.
 9. Add items to my shopping bag and see these changes reflected immediately without having to visit the shopping bag page.
 10. Email Lionize with a custom quotation request for a specific product/service I have in mind that I cannot find in the shop.